 El Peñón: This upscale neighborhood is popular for its nightlife, luxury hotels and fine restaurants.

-Is Cali safe to travel for solo travelers?
+Is Cali safe to travel alone?
 Cali has a mixed reputation due to its drug cartel history.
 Since the 90s, security has improved a lot and the city is continuing its urban renewal efforts.
 As in most big American cities you have to apply a bit of caution when moving around, avoid certain areas, and trust your instincts.
 Please have a look at my Safety Tips for Solo Travelers in Colombia and Colombia Solo Travel Guide.

 Cali features ideal temperatures for evening activities.
 Keep in mind though that even Colombians move around with services like Uber, Didi and InDrive after dark for safety reasons.

 When going for hikes or moving a bit outside the tourist areas it’s always a good idea to go in a group.
 Join our Colombia Solo Travelers Facebook Group to search for other solo travelers near you that share your interests.
+(Our focus is on female solo traveler needs and interests.)

 Here are some destinations that are easily accessible overland by bus from Cali.